Steve Harradine on How to Monetize Your Online Audience

 Once you have your clear message, get clear on what platform you are going to use to promote yourself.
 Focus on ONE main social media platform.
-We can help you decide which one is best for you based on a few criteria but get it wrong and you’ll struggle.
-Technically that’s two tips!
+We can help you decide which one is best for you based on a few criteria but get it wrong and you will struggle.
+Technically that is two network marketing tips!

 Tip 3: Find the right vehicle to get you there.
 I don’t say this judgmentally but I see so many folks online being seduced by systems that promise big paydays and systems that do all the work for you.

-Please understand, if you’re building a business online, you’re doing exactly that.
+Please understand, if you are building a business online, you’re doing exactly that.
 Building a business.
 It will take an investment of time or money.

-Usually a bit of both. if you’re looking at a system that says ‘just promote our links’ be prepared for the fact that you’re either going to have to learn attraction marketing or you’re going to have to buy traffic.
+Usually a bit of both. if you’re looking at a system that says ‘just promote our links’ be prepared for the fact that you are either going to have to learn attraction marketing or you are going to have to buy traffic.

 Even then you’re going to have to learn the skills to do that effectively.
-There is no such thing as a done for you system, I’m afraid you need to invest in yourself and learn the techniques that will make you an effective marketer…oh yes, and actually take some action and do the work 🙂
+There is no such thing as a done for you system, I am afraid you need to invest in yourself and learn the techniques that will make you an effective marketer.
+Oh yes, and you must actually take some action and do the work.

 You found a system called MLSP, can you explain what that is and who is it for?